rackerlabs/technical-blog/_posts/2019-10-22-deploy-the-palo-alto-firewall-on-amazon-web-services.md

 connection (VPC) traffic-mirroring capability gives organizations the following
 choices:

-- To deploy the firewall out-of-band for application visibility
+- To deploy the firewall out-of-band for application visibility.
-- To deploy advanced threat detection in AWS cloud and extend of your corporate network.
+- To deploy advanced threat detection in AWS cloud and extend your corporate network.

 You can move corporate applications to the cloud, launch additional web servers, or add more compute capacity to your network by connecting your VPC to your corporate network.
-Because your VPC can be hosted behind your corporate firewall, you can seamlessly move your IT resources into the Cloud without changing how your users access these applications.
+Because you can host your VPC behind your corporate firewall, you can seamlessly move your IT resources into the cloud without changing how your users access these applications.

 ### Overview:

-The following detailed steps show you how to create and save key pairs, prepare your VPC for different subnets, and creating an AWS instance with a Palo Alto image.
+The following detailed steps show you how to create and save key pairs, prepare your VPC for different subnets, and create an AWS instance with a Palo Alto image.

 #### Step 1: Create the key pairs